KhalidAlao/Procurement-Audit-KPI-Tracker/README.md

 # Automated Procurement Audit & KPI Tracker

-**Simulates a real‑world “data supply chain” for Purchase Orders (POs) and Proof‑of‑Execution (POE) documents.
+Simulates a real‑world data supply chain for Purchase Orders (POs) and Proof‑of‑Execution (POE) documents.

 This project automates the lifecycle of marketing POs from creation to payment, identifies operational blockers, and delivers a live dashboard for stakeholders.
 It mirrors the EMEA partner ecosystem and demonstrates skills in data operations, business intelligence, and client‑facing automation.